gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Article Text

-Receiver for Silverton Bank.
-DENVER, Jan.
-4.-A special to the News says that Thomas Ancear has been appointed receiver of the Bank of Silverton at Silverton, Colo., which closed its doors Friday after the disappearance of its president, J. H. Robin. who committed suicide.
-One committee appointed to examine into the affairs of the bank is credited with saying the depositors will be paid in full.
+RECEIVER APPOINTED.
+Siverton, Col, Jan 5.-Thomas Anne. has been appointed receiver of the Bank of Silverton, which closed its doors Friday after the disappearance of its president, J. H. Robin, who committed suicide.
+One of the committee appointed to examine into the affairs of the bank is credited with saying that the depositors will be paid in full.

 Click image to open full size in new tab